srinandan/DevJam/Lab_3_Building_a_simple_API_Proxy/README.md

 a.
 Click on the ‘**Start Trace Session’** button

 b.
-After the trace session starts, click on the ‘**Send**’ button in
+After the trace session starts, add '/hotels' to the end of the url listed in the box so that it hits the resource "/hotels" imported from the SPEC you imported at proxy creation.
+Now click on the ‘**Send**’ button in
     the ‘**Send Requests**’ section

 > ![](./media/image9.png)